cooperh01/pl-defensive-mid/README.md

 ## Scatter Graph: Retrieving possession;

--

-Using data from as.eu I was able to join them together in MySQL and produce a scatter graph of Successful Tackles v interceptions in Python. (see python code below)
+- Using data from as.eu I was able to join them together in MySQL and produce a scatter graph of Successful Tackles per 90 v interceptions per 90 in Python. (see python code below)
 ```python
 # Scatter Graph: Obtain possession(Successful Tackles v interceptions)